mcarr-and/go-gin-marshalling/README.md

 * Benchmark tests for throughput for all unit tests

 ## TODO
+* Prometheus export data collection
 * Swagger
+* Use a database as a data store
+* Database migration tooling via scripts
+* Fuzz testing
+* Unit test the OpenTelemetry messages are received
 * Adding CI server integration
-* Fuzz testing
-* Use a database as a data store
-* Database migration
 * Adding project to a Docker container
 * K3D cluster to run Docker container in K8s.
 * Helm chart to add Gin Server and Database